-No, if you are diagnosed with cancer after taking out insurance cover you will usually not have to notify your insurer of your diagnosis.
+You will not usually have to notify your insurer of your diagnosis unless you are renewing your policy or changing your level of cover.
 However, some policies might include a specific condition that requires you to notify your insurer of any diagnosis or genetic test results, so you should check the fine print closely to be sure.
-Then when it comes time to renew your policy or if you decide to change your level of cover, you’ll have to inform your insurance company of your diagnosis.

 If you have cancer and you apply for insurance cover, you must inform the insurer of your condition.
 Under Australian insurance law you must tell your provider anything that may be relevant to their decision to offer you cover, so you’ll need to disclose your diagnosis when you fill out an application form.

 Currently, you must also inform your insurer of genetic test results when you apply for life insurance.
 However, as of 1 July 2019, some people will no longer be required to do so depending on the type of policy and the amount you're covered for.
 If your benefit limits are below the following amounts, you will not be required to disclose the results of your genetic tests:

 Death and total & permanent disability: $500,000 lump sum

 Positive results (which mean you’re more likely to get cancer) will typically lead to increased income protection and life insurance premiums, while negative results will usually help an insurer decide that you are no more likely to get cancer than anyone else.

 Questions you might be asked when you apply

 Do you have a family history of cancer?
 What was the age of onset and age of death as a result of cancer?

 What type of cancer do you or did you have?